takahe-linux/build/README.md

   contains the required information. (v0.1.7) (#pkgdir)
 - No "check for updates" script support. (v0.1.7)
 - We don't support groups. (v0.1.7)
-- We currently rebuild *all* native packages if a cross compiled package changes.
-In reality, this is excessive; rebuilding packages because the kernel is updated is a waste of resources, and we should be able to avoid some other rebuilds (eg if pacman or other runtime deps are updated).
-  However, rebuilding packages for a GCC version bump is not unreasonable, to prevent excessive breakage... (v0.1.7) (depends on #pkgdir)
 - No build profiling (used disk space, memory, etc). (v0.1.8) (#profile)
 - No 'activity monitor' (should be relatively easy to fix, prereq for async builds). (v0.1.8)